atomist-attic/python-rugs/README.md

 ## Can writing Rugs in Python be done?

+**Yes!** But there are constraints that need to be understood... :)

-The cuurrent archive demonstrates that it's possible to write a Rug in a language that is not JVM based nor JavaScript superset.
+The current archive demonstrates that it's possible to write a Rug in a language that is not JVM based nor JavaScript superset.

 However, it also shows the limits of such an exercise.
 Indeed, even though you